Albert Simons: Other Achievements

 In Simons' years of work in Charleston, he helped create the first historic district in America, the first Board of Architectural Review (BAR), and worked actively as a Fellows of the American Institute of Architects (AIA).
 He was a founding member and played a key role in the Society for Preservation of Old Dwellings, known today as the Preservation Society of Charleston, and as a leading member on the team that produced This is Charleston: A Survey of the Architectural Heritage of a Unique American City, a building-by-building study of the historic Charleston peninsula.
 Simons would also serve on the boards of many of Charleston’s civic and cultural institutions, including the boards of the College of Charleston, the Charleston Museum, the Charleston Library Society, St. Michael's Episcopal Church, and the Poetry Society of Charleston.

 Albert Simons also worked closely with the City to decide the placement and design of the public housing projects in Charleston.
 These low rise (none over two stories) brick apartments were connected in the town house style with generous open space in both the front and the back.
 They were dispersed throughout several neighborhoods on the Charleston peninsula in a way that integrated them into the fabric of the city.

+Simons also accumulated a collection of architectural salvage that he donated to the Charleston Museum to present it from feeding the market for salvage and incentivizing owners to gut their historic properties.
+The museum sold the collection at auction around 2009.